baharm1/iMFA/README.md

 Metabolites were assumed to be not accumulated in the treatment-naïve tissues.
 However, the enrichment of MIDs for mass-balanced metabolites were assumed to be accumulated over time based on our time course experiments.
 Hence, a metabolic steady state - isotopic non-steady steady state metabolic flux analysis (INST-MFA) was used.
 In the radiation treated tissues, we incorporated time-dependent changes of metabolite pool sizes and a dynamic MFA was performed.
+Codes related to molecular subtype classification and differential expression analysis can be found in `other_analyses` folder.

 ### Requirements
 1. MATLAB with default installation (We used MATLAB R2021b on Windows 11 OS)